 Three perspectives are introduced

 1. the study of cognition : defines the genesis of thought, taking into consideration ante-rationality, rationality and intuition.
-The former is divided in mythical, pre-rational and proto-rational thought - conceptual thought is therefore rooted in ante-rational proto-rationality, ending with the beginning of nondual thought ;
+The former is divided in three modes : mythical, pre-rational and proto-rational thought.
+Conceptual thought is rooted in ante-rational proto-rationality, and ends with the beginning of nondual thought ;

 2. structure and function of the central nervous system : introduction to those aspects of neurology contributing to a better understanding of human actions, emotions and thoughts ;